 The number of people with access to technology is increasing, so we are able to solve more problems.
 There is also more capital available than ever (in too few hands), which means more radical ideas are being funded, which in turn leads to more breakthroughs.

-And the cost of "attempts" is also dropping: the number of experiments going on in the "Silicon Valley garage" is exploding.
+And the cost of "attempts" is also going down: the number of experiments going on in the "Silicon Valley garage" is exploding.

 Transport between now and 2030